-4. PAYLOAD.
-Rockets must contain and completely enclose one raw hen's egg of 55 to 61 grams weight and a diameter of 45 millimeters or less; and must return it from the flight without any cracks or other external damage.
+Rockets must contain and completely enclose (in any orientation and at any place on the rocket) one raw hen's egg of 55 to 61 grams weight and a diameter of 45 millimeters or less; and must return it from the flight without any cracks or other external damage.
 The egg will be issued to the teams by event officials during the Finals, but teams must provide their own egg for their qualifying flights.
-The egg and altimeter must be removed from the rocket at the end of a qualification or Finals flight in the presence of a designated NAR official and presented to that official, who will inspect the egg for damage after its removal and will read the altimeter score.
+The egg and altimeter must be removed from the rocket at the end of a qualification or Finals flight in the presence of a designated NAR official and presented to that official, who will inspect the egg for damage after their removal and will read the altimeter score.
 All coatings, padding, or other materials used to protect the egg must be removed by the team prior to this inspection.
-Any external damage to the egg noted after their flight and removal from the rocket by the team is disqualifying.
+Any external damage to the egg noted after its flight and removal from the rocket by the team is disqualifying.